10 Best Tours and Day Trips in Amman

 • Duration: between six and seven hours.

-• Means of transportation: usually includes transportation between attractions and back to Amman.
+• Means of transport: usually includes transport between attractions and back to Amman.

-10. Visit the Ma'in hot springs in Amman.
+10. Excursion to visit the Ma'in hot springs in Amman.

 A magical oasis near Amman, it is located in the mountains of Madaba.
 It is the Ma'in hot springs or Hammamat Ma'in, where people come to relax and enjoy a spa afternoon.
 They are famous for their relaxing massages, which start at 120 euros.
 They are very special, since during the rainy season water accumulates and heats up during the summer.